 Chris and Samantha Parsons, the owners of Parsons Brewing Company, have created some amazing beers.
 Chris, the brewer, told us stories about each of the beers.
 My favourite story was about Rinda Rinda, named after the Blue Hearts’ hit single “Linda Linda” and encapsulates 1980’s Japan in a bottle.
 Chris lived in Japan as a teenager and it inspired him to create this beer with Sorachi hops, yuzu, and lime zest.
 A sucker for belgian wheats, my favourite was Hefeweizen, a traditional German wheat beer that is light, refreshing and cloudy by nature.

 Everyone at Parsons was incredibly nice and fun and by the end of dinner had convinced the crew to experience the county like locals.
 This meant jumping from the Milford Bridge!
-It was the perfect ending to the day when the Make Hay crew, Scott and Sam jumped into the lake.
+It was the perfect ending to the day.

 And this ends the first leg of our trip!
 I expect for all of you to plan a trip and explore the county.
 You’ll be seriously missing out if you don’t experience all the great food, wine and art in Prince Edward County.